Prologue to A Blog Cut Into Slices-The Creation of Cillian Knight

 Perseus carried a reflective shield — he never looked at Medusa head-on, but through reflection.

-However, the tone I’ve adopted pairs naturally with telling a jailhouse story through prison poetry.
-And I’m sure that, over time, as I write these daily blog posts and unfold my Henry Miller Reincarnated story, Cillian Knight and I will discover a new voice that takes on a life of its own.
+The tone I’ve adopted pairs naturally with telling a jailhouse story through prison poetry.
+And I’m sure that, over time, as I write these daily blog posts and unfold my Henry Miller Reincarnated story, Cillian Knight and I will discover a more mature new voice.
+Another idea, ready to take on a life of its own.

 Here’s an outline of what’s to come: